 The 150-credit accelerated B.S.
-Public Health/MPH program provides students the opportunity to complete a bachelor’s degree in Public Health (BSPH) and a Master’s of Public Health (MPH) degree in five years, as opposed to six years if the degrees were completed separately.
+Public Health/MPH program provides students the opportunity to complete a bachelor degree in Public Health (BSPH) and a Master of Public Health (MPH) degree in five years, as opposed to six years if the degrees were completed separately.
 The B.S.
 Public Health/MPH program substitutes 15 credits of graduate public health coursework for 15 credits of similar undergraduate public health coursework.

 Accelerated Public Health, BSPH/MSPH

-The BS/MS in Public is a 150 credit hour, 5-year academic program that provides students with an accelerated pathway to an advanced degree in public health.
+The B.S./M.S. in Public is a 150 credit hour, 5-year academic program that provides students with an accelerated pathway to an advanced degree in public health.
 Students gain core knowledge, research, and practice skills necessary for the advancement of evidence-based public health, while eliminating redundancy if the degrees were completed separately.
-Students complete an internship experience, a specialization track in either global health or biostatistics, and a master’s thesis.
-The bachelor’s degree is awarded at the completion of year 4 and the master’s degree is awarded at the completion of the 5th year of study.
+Students complete an internship experience, a specialization track in either global health or biostatistics, and a master thesis.
+The bachelor degree is awarded at the completion of year 4 and the master degree is awarded at the completion of the 5th year of study.

-Certificate of Advanced Studies (CAS) in Global Health
+Certificate of Advanced Study (CAS) in Global Health

-The Certificate of Advanced Studies (CAS) in Global Health is a 19-credit hour graduate program providing students applied skills in global health policy and practice.
-This program emphasizes the integration of social and behavioral determinants of health combined with practice and evidence-based strategies for developing, implementing, and evaluating programs and policies in global settings.
+The Certificate of Advanced Studies (CAS) in Global Health is a 15-credit hour graduate program providing students applied skills in global health policy and health delivery.
+This program emphasizes evidence-based strategies for implementing and evaluating health programs in global settings.
 The CAS in Global Health can be offered in combination with any graduate degree, or pursued as a stand-alone Certificate.
 It is particularly useful in providing students in technical or terminal degrees with global health credentials to help them pursue their careers in a global setting.
 A practicum concluding the program provides students direct field experience.

 Addiction Studies Minor

 This 19-21 credit minor in Addiction Studies prepares students for employment in addiction prevention programs and services.
-Upon completion of the minor, students will have met the New York State Office of Alcoholism and Substance Abuse Services (OASAS) education training requirements for Credentialed Prevention Specialist (CPS) and Credentialed Prevention Professional (CPP).
+Upon completion of the minor, students will have met the New York State Office of Addiction Services and Supports (OASAS) education training requirements for Credentialed Prevention Specialist (CPS) and Credentialed Prevention Professional (CPP).
 Supervised work experience (2,000 hours for CPS; 4,000 hours for CPP) and a passing score on the International Certification and Reciprocity Consortium (ICRC) exam is required before full certification is awarded by OASAS.

 |Information Subject to Change|